Have you ever wondered why Mars is red, covered with a layer of iron oxide (rust), and why it is polluted with radioactive materials?

 The earth inner core, that is made of iron and nickel, isn't as old as the earth itself, as some might think, but it is an added part at a very late time, and it is getting bigger.
 Some scientists give it an age of about 500 million years only, compared to the Earth estimated age 4 billion years.

-and establishing when it was formed is a topic of vigorous scientific debate
+our planet and establishing when it was formed is a topic of vigorous scientific

 What applies to the inner core of Earth must also apply to the other solar system planets, and we have to initially assume that all of them got their inner core at a very late time.